 Direct Line: 408-775-7531

 As Assistant Director, Mitch Reitman is responsible for programming, fundraising, and administrative tasks here at Hillel of Silicon Valley.
 Mitch’s career spans over 30 years as a Jewish communal professional, development officer and non-profit administrator.
 Mitch has worked in Jewish Community Federations, as an Executive Director at several Bay Area synagogues, as well as Regional Executive Director of United Synagogue of Conservative Judaism and USY.
 Later, Mitch worked as Development Director for several notable non-profits in the San Francisco Bay Area.
 Mitch holds a Bachelor’s Degree in Political Science from San Diego State University, and Master’s Degrees in Social Work from the University of Maryland and in Jewish Studies from Baltimore Hebrew University.
 He lives in Foster City with his wife, Lisa.
-Together, they have two grown sons, Jeremy and Adam and a new grandson, Jordan.
+Together, they have two grown sons, Jeremy and Adam and two grandsons Jordan and Noah.

 Contact Mitch: firstname.lastname@example.org